-All the years I’d enjoyed the potluck and fellowship of thanksgivings with grandparents, aunts, uncles, and cousins, I had no knowledge of our Mayflower connection.
-I later found Elizabeth Tilley on an old genealogy chart with her parents, married to the thirteenth signer of the Mayflower Compact.
+All the years I’d enjoyed the potluck and fellowship of Thanksgivings with grandparents, aunts, uncles, and cousins, I had no knowledge of our Mayflower connection.
+I later found Elizabeth Tilley on an old genealogy chart with her parents, and married to the thirteenth signer of the Mayflower Compact.

-John Howland was 28 when he embarked on the Mayflower.
-He and Elizabeth had ten children.
+John and Elizabeth Howland had ten children.
 Their descendants are scattered all over the globe.

 Thanksgiving is still my favorite holiday.
-Among so many other things, I thank God for family–even for our long-ago ancestor who helped serve that first Thanksgiving feast.
+Among so many other things, I thank God for family–even for our long-ago ancestor as a teenager who helped serve that first Thanksgiving feast.

 The First Thanksgiving Feast by Joan Anderson.
 Photographed at Plimoth Plantation, based on primary sources.